Invest2Innovate

 • Between 2020 and 2022, on average, for every dollar invested in a male-founded startup, female-founded and co-founded startups raised only 29 cents in the angel/pre-seed round and 55 cents in the seed round.

-(If you want a deep dive into the numbers, there’s more in the last blog.)
+(If you want a dive deep into the numbers, there’s more in the last blog)

 Our analysis of the active VCs and angel investors in Pakistan revealed that i2i Ventures and Indus Valley Capital have closed the most number of deals with female-founded and co-founded companies.
 Among them, i2i Ventures – our sister entity and the only female-founded VC firm in Pakistan – had the highest number of unique deals.
 Additionally, Karavan, with a mixed-gender VC team, had the most diversified deal distribution.
 However, despite these positive developments, the portfolio ratio of even the most active VC firms still falls short, with only one deal being closed with a female-founded startup per firm.